DFE-Digital/sap-public/SAPData/README.md

 ---

+## Prerequisites for running locally

+Before running locally, ensure you:

+1. Obtain the raw data files and place them in `SAPData/DataMap/SourceFiles`
+2. Have pgAdmin installed locally (includes psql SQL Shell which is needed to run '02_copy_into_raw_local.sql')

+---

 ## Why raw data files are not stored in Git

 Raw data files are **intentionally excluded** from this repository.